DWI with Child Present in Raleigh

 Was one or more of your passengers a child when you were arrested in North Carolina for DWI?
 You should immediately seek legal counsel in order to avoid or at least mitigate the most costly and damaging consequences.

-Our Wake County DWI attorneys at Coolidge Law Firm aggressively defend clients all over Raleigh and surrounding areas, including Wake Forest, Garner, Holly Springs, Morrisville, Fuquay-Varina, Cary, Apex, and.
+Our Raleigh DWI attorneys at Coolidge Law Firm aggressively defend clients all over Raleigh and surrounding areas, including Wake Forest, Garner, Holly Springs, Morrisville, Fuquay-Varina, Cary, Apex, and.
 We do NOT simply plead our clients guilty to DWI charges.
 We explore every possible defense and aggressively fight for our clients at trial.
 Call today to set up a free initial consultation that will allow our firm to review your case and discuss your legal options.